-(3) Short-term leases and leases of low-value assets
+(3) Short-term leases

-The Group applies the short-term lease recognition exemption to its short-term leases of machinery and equipment (that is those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+The Group applies the short-term lease recognition exemption to its short-term leases of buildings (that is those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).

-Lease payments on short-term leases and leases of low-value assets are recognized as an expense on a straight-line basis over the lease term.
+Lease payments on short-term leases are recognized as an expense on a straight-line basis over the lease term.